-Very often, when the underlying cause is addressed and dealt with, the dog will no longer suffer from seizures.
+If your dog unfortunately has problems with seizures, be sure to consult a veterinarian to see if the seizures are caused by an underlying health issue.
+If so, and when the underlying cause is addressed and dealt with, the dog will no longer suffer from seizures.

 The reason is that, the first cervical vertebra (C1) in dogs articulates with the brain stem.
 If the neck is choked by a collar, there will be increased pressure in C1 which puts increased pressure on the brain stem.
 This can lead to a seizure.
 Therefore, choke collars can pose a danger to puppies and dogs.